matthieu-locussol/taktix-app/README.md

 Make sure to place the object layers on top of the tile layers.
 Some layers have a reserved name:

 -  `Player`: this tile layer is used to set the collisions for the player.
+Make sure to set the
 -  `Lights`: this object layer is used to set the lights in the map.
 Each object in this layer can define [lights properties](#lights).
 -  `Interactive`: this object layer is used to set the interactive objects in the map.
 For each interactive object, [make sure to add it in the game](#interactive-objects).
 Each object in this layer should have an `id` property that matches the `id` of the interactive object in the game.
 -  `TeleportationSpots`: this object layer is used to set the teleportation spots in the map.
+-  `Fights`: this object layer is used to set the fights in the map.
+-  `Npcs`: this object layer is used to set NPCs on the map.

+> Layers **Player**, **TeleportationSpots** are mandatory.
+If these are not present, the map generation script will throw an error.

+Make sure to follow the layers guidelines to make sure the map can be correctly generated in the game.
-Once the map is added to the project, you can use the following command to generate the map data:
+Once the map is added to the project and ready, you can use the following command to generate the map data:

 ```bash
 pnpm generate_maps
 ```

+### Player

+The fights layer defines a specific layer property (global):

+- `ge_charLayer` (string): set the value to `player`. (**Mandatory**)

 ### Interactive objects

 To add an interactive object in the game, you need to add a new value in the enum `InteractiveObjectType`.
-This value needs to match the `id` property of the object in the `Interactive` layer of the map.
+This value needs to match the `id` property of the object in the `Interactive` layer of the map (case-sensitive).

 Once you add a value in this enum, you can check where it is used to add the corresponding logic for your new interactive object, such as the context menu that appears when you click on the object.